Git-Forked/LOTRO-Music-Book/README.txt

     • Add to a favorites list with the [ + Favorite ] button, when you find songs you like.
         Remove them with the [ - Favorites button ], if you change your mind.
     • Quick search your files, for that one you are looking for.
-    • Fancy tooltips to explain each button, and advanced tooltips when hovering over the [ Play Song ] or [ + Favorites] buttons, to show detailed information about the selected ABC song file.
+    • Fancy tooltips to explain each button, and advanced tooltips when hovering over the [ Play Song ], [ + Favorites], or [ + Queue ] buttons, to show detailed information about the selected ABC song file.
     • Can display and link ABC files multiple folders deep, so you can keep them better organized.
     • Buttons blink for confirmation, and do not blink on rejection of action.